Cryptobiosis: Anhydrobiosis

 Anhydrobiosis is the most studied form of cryptobiosis and occurs in situations of extreme desiccation.
 The term anhydrobiosis derives from the Greek for "life without water" and is most commonly used for the desiccation tolerance observed in certain invertebrate animals such as bdelloid rotifers, tardigrades, brine shrimp, nematodes, and at least one insect, a species of chironomid (Polypedilum vanderplanki).
 However, other life forms exhibit desiccation tolerance.
 These include the resurrection plant Craterostigma plantagineum, the majority of plant seeds, and many microorganisms such as bakers' yeast.
 Studies have shown that some anhydrobiotic organisms can survive for decades, even centuries, in the dry state.

-Invertebrates undergoing anhydrobiosis often contract into a smaller shape and some proceed to form a sugar called trehalose.
+Invertebrates undergoing anhydrobiosis often contract into a smaller shape and some proceed to form a sugar called trehalose, a disaccharide consisting of two molecules of glucose with high water retention capabilities.
 Desiccation tolerance in plants is associated with the production of another sugar, sucrose.
 These sugars are thought to protect the organism from desiccation damage.
 In some creatures, such as bdelloid rotifers, no trehalose has been found, which has led scientists to propose other mechanisms of anhydrobiosis, possibly involving intrinsically disordered proteins.

 In 2011, Caenorhabditis elegans, a nematode that is also one of the best-studied model organisms, was shown to undergo anhydrobiosis in the dauer larva stage.
 Further research taking advantage of genetic and biochemical tools available for this organism revealed that in addition to trehalose biosynthesis, a set of other functional pathways is involved in anhydrobiosis at the molecular level.
 These are mainly defense mechanisms against reactive oxygen species and xenobiotics, expression of heat shock proteins and intrinsically disordered proteins as well as biosynthesis of polyunsaturated fatty acids and polyamines.
 Some of them are conserved among anhydrobiotic plants and animals, suggesting that anhydrobiotic ability may depend on a set of common mechanisms.
 Understanding these mechanisms in detail might enable modification of non-anhydrobiotic cells, tissues, organs or even organisms so that they can be preserved in a dried state of suspended animation over long time periods.

 As of 2004, such an application of anhydrobiosis is being applied to vaccines.
 In vaccines, the process can produce a dry vaccine that reactivates once it is injected into the body.
 In theory, dry-vaccine technology could be used on any vaccine, including live vaccines such as the one for measles.
 It could also potentially be adapted to allow a vaccine's slow release, eliminating the need for boosters.
 This proposes to eliminate the need for refrigerating vaccines, thus making dry vaccines more widely available throughout the developing world where refrigeration, electricity, and proper storage are less accessible.

 Based on similar principles, lyopreservation has been developed as a technique for preservation of biological samples at ambient temperatures.
 Lyopreservation is a biomimetic strategy based on anhydrobiosis to preserve cells at ambient temperatures.
 It has been explored as an alternative technique for cryopreservation.
 The technique has the advantages of being able to preserve biological samples at ambient temperatures, without the need for refrigeration or use of cryogenic temperatures.